 Your lawyer can also help you take steps to avoid legal disputes in the future.
 This is an especially important step in marriages involving children, significant marital property or debt, or spousal maintenance.
 For example, have you considered what will happen if one of the spouses moves away and wants to take the children with him or her?
 What happens if the spouse who promised to pay off the marital credit card debt falls behind on payments and the credit card company goes after the other spouse?
 Your lawyer can help you take steps to avoid future conflicts.
 He or she can help you determine in advance how any post-divorce modifications or concerns should be handled and formalize your decisions in the divorce decree.

 Correctly Documenting Your Settlement

 Most courts provide fill-in-the-blank forms that divorcing spouses can use to document their agreements about divorce issues.
 However, these forms typically only include the “bare bones” issues and do not go into detail about divorce concerns.
 Your lawyer can ensure that your settlement is documented fully and accurately.
 Your lawyer can also help ensure that the divorce settlement is not flawed or unreasonably one-sided.

 Contact a St. Charles Divorce Lawyer

-If you are thinking about divorce and are unsure of where to start, contact Shaw Family Law, P.C. for a free consultation.
+If you are thinking about divorce and are unsure of where to start, contact Shaw Sanders, P.C. for a free consultation.
 We can identify the legal issues you will likely encounter during your divorce and advise you as to the best course of action moving forward.
 Call us at 630-584-5550 today and set up your free consultation with one of our experienced Kane County divorce attorneys.